“I believe every experience we go through in life, no matter how painful, is a gift. It is up to us to choose how to use that gift.”

 In the end, my father lived another 17 years thanks to our unconventional approach.

-I clearly remember the moment I decided to become a doctor.
-While working in commercial real estate and finishing my MBA, I was showing a vacant building in Seattle when I realized that making money wasn't enough for me.
+I can still vividly recall the moment I decided to become a doctor.
+While working in commercial real estate and completing my MBA, I was showing a vacant building in Seattle when it hit me—making money simply wasn’t enough.
 My true calling was medicine.
-Despite the daunting prospect of 8 more years of schooling, I enrolled in college and pursued pre-med studies while finishing my masters.
+Despite the challenge of eight more years of schooling, I enrolled in pre-med courses while finishing my master’s degree.

-I completed my premedical studies and earned a doctorate from Bastyr University.
-I studied under top physicians in various specialties and even shadowed healers in Central America.
+I completed my premedical studies and earned my doctorate from Bastyr University, learning under some of the world’s leading physicians and shadowing healers in Central America.

 Taking the road less traveled…